-The Solicitor, the Technical Contact, or their designee will hold a mandatory site visit on the date and time listed in the calendar of events to answer questions and conduct a site tour for one participant per bidding company.
+The Solicitor, the Technical Contact, or their designee will hold a mandatory site visit on the date and time listed in the calendar of events. to conduct a site tour for one participant per bidding company.
+The Technical Contact may answer questions at the Site Meeting or may collect questions and respond via email.
+All questions and answers will be provided via email to all attendees.
 This meeting is mandatory for all bidders, no exceptions.
 This meeting will allow each bidding company to inspect the site and evaluate site conditions.
 A notice of the bidder's intent to attend this meeting is requested to be provided to the Technical Contact via email by the date listed in the calendar of events with the subject "[insert site name and claim number provided on cover page]- SITE MEETING ATTENDANCE NOTIFICATION".
 The name and contact information of the company participant should be included in the body of the e-mail.
+Notification of intent to attend is appreciated; however, is it not required.
+Attendance at the Pre-Bid Site Meeting is mandatory.